fermarsan/aixt/docs/Microchip/PIC16/PIC16F8x/quickref.md

-# Quick Guide for PIC16F84A
+# Quick reference for PIC16F8x family

-## Reference for the MICROCHIP PIC16 used
+## Reference for the Microchip PIC16F8x devices
+- PIC16F83
+- PIC16F83A
+- PIC16F84
 - PIC16F84A

-**NOTE:** This PIC16F microcontroller only has digital outputs and digital inputs
+**NOTE:** This PIC16F8x microcontroller only has digital outputs and digital inputs

 ## Pin Names
 The pin names are named with a letter indicating the port and a number indicating the pin.
 For example, `a6` indicates pin 6 of port A. All names in **Aixt** are written in lowercase, to follow [V variable naming rules.](https://github.com/vlang/v/blob/master/doc/docs.md#variables).